 I think in a way, that I’ve been a little lost since then.
 She and my grandmother are both rocking their ‘90s, and there is something so precious and precarious about that.
 Both women are beautiful, hilarious, and vibrant, yet have not only reached undeniably old ages, but have also lost their awesome life partners.

-Beverly Cleary quoted a friend in one of her memoirs, that she “dreads the day someone calls her spry.”
+Beverly Cleary quoted a friend in one of her memoirs that she “dreads the day someone calls her spry.”
+My grandmother has expressed similar sentiments.

 Neither woman will ever seem “old” to me.
 And though I don’t have that yellow postcard hanging on my wall anymore, when I think of it, I go back to a time.
 When my grandparents were right outside my door, waiting to see me off to my 8th-grade graduation, as I fretted about my bangs.
 When Beverly Cleary wasn’t frail, even if she was getting older.